truenas/middleware/docs/userguide/index.rst

 * NT4 (for Windows networks older than Windows 2000)

 This section summarizes each of these services and their available configurations within the FreeNAS® GUI.

-**NOTE:** at this time,
-**only one directory service can be configured**.
-That service must first be selected in the System → Settings → General → Directory Service drop-down menu.
-Once selected, a Directory Service entry will be added to Services → Control Services so that the service can be started, stopped, and configured.

 Active Directory
 ----------------